kuanmin/projects/README.md

  - [Asset and Liability Modeling for Solvency Test](https://github.com/kuanmin/projects/blob/master/Modeling/Matlab_01.png) (`MATLAB` / *MATLAB*) (Industrial Implementation)<br />
    - Build models such as interest rate, exchange rate, stock price, and rent for asset and liability performance, and forecast and analyze the future performance.
-   - Follow with analyses on product providing for a guaranteed minimum benefit, and various items of solvency tests.
+   - Follow with analyses on product providing for different types of guaranteed benefits, and various items of solvency tests.
    - **Solvency Test**, **Model Building**, **Forecast**, **GUI**

 <p align="center">